General Philosophy & Religion

 The following table lists how many philosophy and religious studies graduations there were in 2018-2019 for each degree level.

 What General Philosophy & Religion Majors Need to Know

-In an O*NET survey, philosophy and religion majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to philosophy and religion and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.